 - Pre heat oven to 425º.

-- Saute bacon in oil in a dutch oven over moderate heat until lightly brown.
+- Saute bacon in oil in a Dutch oven over moderate heat until lightly brown.
 Remove to a plate and set aside.
-While fat is almost smoking, add beef that has been dried with paper towels to the dutch oven, a few pieces at a time, and brown on all four sides.
-Remove from pan and add carrots and onions and cook until the onions have softened, about 5-7 minutes.
+Pat the beef dry with paper towels.
+When the fat is almost smoking, add beef to the pan, a few pieces at a time, and brown on all four sides.
+Remove from the pan and add carrots and onions and cook until the onions have softened, about 5-7 minutes.

-- Return beef and bacon to the pan with the onions and carrots and add salt and pepper.
-Sprinkle with flour stir to combine.
-Set the dutch uncovered in the oven.
+- Return beef and bacon to the pan with the chopped onions and carrots and add salt and pepper.
+Sprinkle with flour, stir to combine.
+Set the Dutch oven, uncovered in the oven.
 Cook for 4 minutes, stir and cook an additional 4 minutes.
-Remove from oven and lower oven to 325º.
+Remove from the oven and lower the oven to 325º.

-- Place dutch oven back on stove over moderate heat and add wine and enough stock to barely cover the meat.
+- Place the Dutch oven back on the stove over moderate heat and add wine and enough stock to barely cover the meat.
 Add tomato paste, garlic and herbs.
-Bring to simmer, about 5 minutes.
-Cover the dutch oven and set in lower third of preheated oven.
-Cook slowly for 2 ½ to 3 hours or until meat is done when a fork pierces it easily.
+Bring to a simmer, about 5 minutes.
+Cover and set on the lower rack in the preheated oven.
+Cook slowly for 2 ½ to 3 hours or until the meat is tender, when a fork pierces it easily.

 Braised Onions

-- While the meat is cooking, heat butter and oil in a skillet over moderate heat and sauté onions, rolling them so they brown as evenly as possible, about 10 minutes.
-Once browned, add liquid, season with salt and pepper and add herbs.
+- While the meat is cooking, heat butter and oil in a skillet over moderate heat and sauté the pearl onions, rolling them so they brown as evenly as possible, about 10 minutes.
+Once browned, add ½ cup of red wine, season with salt and pepper and add herbs.
 Cover and simmer slowly for 40-50 minutes until they are tender and most of the liquid has evaporated.
 Set aside.

 Mushrooms